Building a continuous benchmarking ecosystem in bioinformatics: Benchmark stakeholders

-Benchmarks can also be of high value to \emph{scientific journals and funding agencies}.
-Well-executed benchmark studies can be highly utilized, influential and cited, and may point to gaps in the current body of methods, guiding future methodological developments; at the same time, in fast-moving fields like bioinformatics, benchmarks have the tendency to rapidly become stale.
-Journals and funding bodies also have a vested interest in ensuring that published or funded method evaluations are performed to a high standard, that unnecessary redundancy is reduced, and that results are FAIR (findable, accessible, interoperable and reusable) for maximal benefit to the community \cite{Wilkinson2016-bh}.
-Thus, quality assurance, neutrality and transparency of benchmarking systems in themselves become highly relevant.
+Benchmarks can also be of high value to \emph{scientific journals} and \emph{funding agencies}.
+Well-executed benchmark studies can be highly utilized and influential, and may point to gaps in the current body of methods, guiding future methodological developments; at the same time, in fast-moving fields like bioinformatics, benchmarks have the tendency to rapidly become stale.
+Journals and funding bodies also have a vested interest in ensuring that published or funded method developments are performed to a high standard, that unnecessary redundancy is reduced, and that results are FAIR (findable, accessible, interoperable and reusable) for maximal benefit to the community \cite{Wilkinson2016-bh}.
+Recently published benchmarks and challenges have been conceived as or ported to benchmarking systems to ensure these properties \cite{Nevers_2022,Bryce_Smith_2023, Pardo_Palacios_2023}.
+Thus, quality assurance, neutrality and transparency of benchmarking systems become highly relevant.

+Collaborative benchmarking efforts enunciate field-specific challenges and provide a venue for \emph{communities} to address them.
+For instance, DREAM \cite{meyer2021advances}, GIAB \cite{zook2019open} and CASP \cite{moult2005-ne} challenges and benchmarks have demonstrated how collaborative benchmarks can help in moving fields forward.

-Finally, benchmarks could form a research topic on their own, either for newcomers to the field to get acquainted with the conceptual options that are available, or for experts to consolidate research efforts of a subfield.
+Finally, benchmarks could form a research topic on their own, either for newcomers to the field to get acquainted with the conceptual options available, or for experts to consolidate research efforts of a subfield.
 For this, it is important that there are suitable venues for publishing benchmarks.
 Regardless, a \emph{benchmarker} (i.e., researcher leading a benchmarking study) would also benefit from using a benchmarking system and curated collections of benchmark artifacts.
 Such benchmarkers may be good candidates for curating and maintaining such collections by designing and leading benchmark efforts as well as guiding other contributors to adhere to a high standard.